-Victoria is a gold mining company whose flagship asset is its 100% owned Dublin Gulch property (the "Property"), which hosts the Eagle and Olive gold deposits.
-In addition to its exploration and development activities, the Company completed construction of the Eagle Gold Mine (the "Mine") in July 2019 and declared commercial production on July 1, 2020.
-The Property is situated in central Yukon Territory, Canada, approximately 375 kilometers north of the capital city of Whitehorse and approximately 85 kilometers from the town of Mayo.
-The Property covers an area of approximately 555 square kilometers, is accessible by road year-round and is connected to Yukon Energy's electrical grid.
-Further information regarding the Mine is provided below.
+Victoria is a gold mining company whose flagship asset is its 100% owned Dublin Gulch Property, which hosts the Eagle and Olive gold deposits.
+In addition to its exploration and development activities, the Company completed construction of the Eagle Gold mine in July 2019 and declared commercial production on July 1, 2020 (the "Eagle Gold Mine").
+The Eagle Gold Mine is situated within the Dublin Gulch Property.
+The Dublin Gulch Property is situated in central Yukon Territory, Canada, approximately 375 kilometers north of the capital city of Whitehorse and approximately 85 kilometers from the town of Mayo.
+The Dublin Gulch Property covers an area of approximately 555 square kilometers, is accessible by road year-round and is connected to Yukon Energy's electrical grid.
+Further information regarding the Eagle Gold Mine is provided below under the heading "Mineral Property".